Search results for

 Joe Hindy / Android Authority

 Pixtica is one of the newer camera apps on the list.
 It features a bunch of neat little tricks and some decent post-processing.
-Some of the features include live filters, manual controls, exposure control, a GIF recorder, a slow motion mode, RAW file support, a QR code scanner, and more.
+Some features include live filters, manual controls, exposure control, a GIF recorder, a slow-motion mode, RAW file support, a QR code scanner, and more.
 It even comes with a very basic gallery and photo editor.
 We like its wide range of features and its all-in-one style.
 However, it does require a subscription for some of the features, and your stock camera app can probably still do post-processing better.

 ProCam X